0xae/trender/README.md

-vendor (lucene, elastic, sphinx). the reason we need a full-text search offering it's because it doenst make sense to detect good/bad trends if your searching abilities is poor. so well the search will have some support for Semantic matching, as it way cool.
+vendor (lucene, elastic, sphinx). the reason we need a full-text search offering it's because it doenst make sense to detect good/bad trends if your searching abilities is poor. so well the search will have some support for Semantic matching, as it's way cool.

 that's it